KristiyanGochev/-React-Material-UI/routtest2/README.md

    * ip:port/writers{id}: the id stays for the indetificator for which item we want to delete

   `curl -X DELETE localhost:4000/writers/{id}`

+  In order to start the ReactJs server and Json-Server use the below commands:

+  `npm start : will run the ReactJs server`

+  `npm run jsonServer : will run the json-server on port 4000`

+    "jsonServer":"json-server --watch store.json --port 4000",
+    "start": "react-scripts start ",
 ###

 ## Available Scripts